farlee2121/DevEssentialsBlog/_drafts/2021-08-05-DI-Strategy-by-Layer.md

 Here is a quick overview of the techniques.
 I highly recommend Scott's article for a deeper view.
 - **Dependency Retention**: Hard-coded dependencies
 - **Dependency Rejection**: No dependencies.
 Only data in an data out. (more feasible in languages with union types)
+  - Advanced versions may be likened to batch systems, which are like interpreter without control flow.
 - **Dependency Parameterization**: Pass strategy implementations as function parameters (Think `List.map` or most anything LINQ in C#)
 - **Reader Monad**: Similar to constructor injection in OO.
 Build up functionality that is waiting on some implementations.
 - **Dependency Interpretation**: Return more advanced data structures that represent a series of actions to be enacted later